-- (i) has not reached the age of 23; or - (ii) the impairment is in the opinion of an IRMP likely to be permanent and the person was dependent on the member at the date of the member's death because of that physical or mental impairment.
+- (i) has not reached the age of 23; or - (ii) the impairment is in the opinion of an IRMP likely to be permanent and the person was dependent on the member at the date of the member's death because of that physical or mental impairment. - (iii) "employment" for the purposes of these Regulations only shall include holding an office, with necessary modifications to these Regulations, if any, in respect of a person holding an office; - (iv) "enactment" has the same meaning as in section 126(1) of the Scotland Act 1998(a);

-It is important to understand that this definition, by virtue of the 2014 Transitional Regulations, also applies to benefits under the 1995, 1998 or 2008 Schemes providing that the death occurs on or after 1 April 2014.
+It is important to understand that this definition, by virtue of the 2014 Transitional Regulations, also applies to benefits under the Earlier Schemes providing that the death occurs on or after 1 April 2015.